Mirandl/DADR/README.md

 ## Acknowledgement
-We borrow some code from [VIBE](https://github.com/mkocabas/VIBE) and [DynaBOA](https://github.com/syguan96/DynaBOA).
-[Learn2learn](https://github.com/learnables/learn2learn) is used to implement multi-level optimization.
+We borrow some code from [VIBE](https://github.com/mkocabas/VIBE) and [DynaBOA](https://github.com/syguan96/DynaBOA). [videomae]() is used to capture pre-trained representations.
+[Learn2learn](https://github.com/learnables/learn2learn) is also used to implement multi-level optimization.